2008–09 Luton Town F.C. season: Background

 Luton were relegated to League Two following a 2–1 home defeat to Brighton & Hove Albion on 12 April.
 The defeat left the Hatters rooted to the bottom of the table on 33 points, three points behind fellow strugglers Port Vale, who were also relegated on the same day.
 Luton lost all of their remaining league games and finished the season in bottom place and 17 points adrift of safety.

 On 3 June, the FA's probe finally finished, and Luton were found guilty of 15 misconduct charges.
 The club was handed a ten-point deduction for the 2008–09 campaign, and a £50,000 fine.
 However, the situation soon went from bad to worse as, since the club had violated Football League rules by leaving administration without having made a Company Voluntary Arrangement with its creditors, the Football League only offered to return the Golden Share (that would allow the club to compete) to Luton on the condition that they play with a further twenty-point deduction.
 Luton appealed against the decision, but their appeal was thrown out.
-As a result, Luton Town began the 2008–09 season with an unprecedented −30 points, and facing a mighty fight merely to avoid relegation from the Football League for the first time in their history.
+As a result, Luton Town began the 2008–09 season with an unprecedented −30 points, the biggest point deduction on record in the top four rungs of English football.
+The Hatters faced a mighty fight merely to avoid relegation from the Football League for the first time in their history.